AxelElHilon/omnifood-project/content/content.md

 - Navegation
 - Hero
+- Featured in
 - Features
 - How it works
-- Diets
+- Diets (and meals)
-- Meals
-- CTA
-- Pricing
 - Gallery
 - Testimonials
+- Pricing
-- Featured in
+- CTA
 - Footer